Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 discord.py doesn't raise an error for the other way around, ie. a parameter annotated to :class:`~discord.User` invoked in a guild - this is because :class:`~discord.Member` is compatible with :class:`~discord.User`.

-To accept both types, regardless of where the command was invoked, place both types in a :obj:`~typing.Union`:
+To accept member and user, regardless of where the command was invoked, place both types in a :obj:`~typing.Union`:

 .. code-block:: python